Julayi: Development

-In 2010 after his film Kaleja was released, many reports suggested that Trivikram would work with Venkatesh for his next film.
-It was reported that the film would start filming in early 2011.
-But due to unknown reasons, the project failed to take off.
-In March 2011, reports suggested that Trivikram had approached Allu Arjun for a film and that Arjun has accepted the offer.
-Also it was reported that DVV Danayya would produce the film under his Universal Media banner.
+In 2010 after his film Khaleja was released, many reports suggested that Trivikram Srinivas would work with Venkatesh for his next film.
+It was reported that the film would start filming in early 2011, but for unknown reasons, the project was unable to take off.
+In March 2011, reports suggested that Trivikram Srinivas had approached Allu Arjun for a film and that Allu Arjun has accepted the offer.
+It was reported that DVV Danayya would produce the film under Universal Media banner.
 DVV Danayya previously made the successful film Desamuduru with Allu Arjun.
-It was also reported that Ileana was cast as the female lead and the filming would begin in May 2011.
+It was also reported that Ileana D'Cruz was cast as the female lead and the filming would begin in May 2011.
 Although there were several reports on when the filming would begin, all proved untrue.
 In August 2011, it was reported that Allu Arjun has injured his shoulder and went to Australia for surgery on Trivikram's request.
 This caused the project to be further delayed.
 In September 2011, an official statement was released by the producers stating that as Allu Arjun was in Australia for shoulder surgery, the filming would start in late October 2011.
-It was also announced that the film is being produced by S. Radha Krishna under his Haarika & Hassine banner and with DVV Danayya presenting it.
-It was also announced that Devi Sri Prasad who had previously worked with both Arjun & Trivikram would score the music.
-It was reported that both Allu Arjun, as well as Trivikram, had slashed their remuneration for the film in a bid to bring the production cost down.
-Finally, on 2 November 2011 after months of getting delayed the film was officially launched.
-It was announced that Ileana was cast as the female lead and the other cast and crew was also announced.
-On 14 November 2011 filming began in Hyderabad.
+It was also announced that the film is being produced by S. Radha Krishna under Haarika & Hassine Creations banner and with DVV Danayya presenting the film.
+It was also announced that Devi Sri Prasad who had previously worked with Allu Arjun and Trivikram Srinivas would score the music.
+It was reported that Allu Arjun, as well as Trivikram, had slashed their remuneration for the film in a bid to bring the production cost down.
+On 2 November 2011 after months of getting delayed, the film was officially launched.
+It was announced that Ileana D'Cruz was cast as the female lead and the other cast and crew was also announced.
+On 14 November 2011, filming began in Hyderabad.
 Although there were many reports that the film was titled as Honey, the director dismissed the reports saying that no decision was taken.
-In March 2012, it was announced that the film was titled as Julai.
+In March 2012, it was announced that the film was titled as Julayi.